jyanivaddi/ERA_V1/session_10/README.md

         verbose=False
         )
 ```
+In the code above, ```steps_per_epoch``` indicates the length of train loader.
+Since we set the batch size to 512, there are 98 steps per epoch. ```pct_start``` is the percentage of epochs at which peak LR is applied after which the learning rate is "annealed".
+The starting learning rate is achieved by dividing the maximum learning rate by ```div_factor```.
+We disable three phases learning in our model, so the ```final_div_factor``` is not applicable.

+## Detecting max LR value
+The maximum value of learning rate to be used in the onecycleLr policy is calculated using a package called

 Figure below shows how the learning rate varied from a starting value of 0.01 over 24 epochs of training.